shrideio/shoebox/README.md

 > INFO: This setup was tested and staged on CentOS 7.0, that is why this OS mention as a requirement.
 However, with minor adjustments (if any) it should work on any other popular Linux distributive.

-Considering the physical host, there are three options to choose from.
+When it comes to choosing a physical host, there are three options for consideration.

 > IMPORTANT: None of the vendors listed below have a sponsorship or advertisement agreement with the authors.
 Likewise, the authors are not responsible or liable for any damage or inconvenience caused by actions or inactions of the vendors.